 Eq A Sketch 360 is an experimental program for sketching equirectangular spherical perspectives.
 You can download the current version here:

 It comes as a zip file.
 No installation, just unzip and run the .exe file inside.
-You'll need java installed on your system.
 Currently the program runs at a fixed 1800x900 resolution.
-Soon I will provide more options.
+You can change that by editing a simple setup file (see the README file in the zip).

 (4 dec.
 2020): You can now change resolution via a config file (see README file).